Do you know anybody who doesn’t like peanut butter? I don’t and nobody has ever understood why I didn’t like it.

 In one room Yvette pointed out the 2 machines necessary to peel the peanuts and to roast them.
 In the second room the peanuts are crushed into peanut butter and only sugar and salt are added.
 That’s it.
 That is all you need to make peanut butter.

 Well, organic peanut butter, that is.
-Later I checked on a website called labelwatch.com and discovered that you can add loads of things.
-I randomly quote 2 lists of ingredients of peanut butters whose brand sound familiar to me:
+Later I learned that you can add loads of things.
+I randomly quote 2 lists of ingredients of peanut butter whose brand sounds familiar to me:

 “JIF, PEANUT BUTTER, CREAMY